St. Thomas' Episcopal School: Bagpipe program

 The school has a bagpipe band.
 The bagpipe and drum band and highland dancing team have been to Scotland on several occasions to compete in the World Championship Pipe Band Competition in Glasgow, Scotland.
 The band placed first in the Championship five times and individual dancers have received numerous accolades.
 Recently in 2017, the band won the U.S. Pipe Band Championships in Norfolk, Virginia.
-As of 2019, the school's Alumni Pipe Band is ranked 2nd in the world.
+As of 2025, the school's Alumni Pipe Band is ranked 11th in the world.

 In the school year of 2011–2012, the school allowed female musicians to play in the bagpipe and drum band.
-Resulting from BLM protests in 2020, there was a proposal to change the band kilt (the McPherson Hunting tartan) to move away from colors rumored to have been based on the Confederate States of America.